Expert Article Library

 Instagram, Tumblr, and Snapchat have a young and casual audience.
 Instagram and Tumblr are about sharing, more than commenting, making them more passive than LinkedIn and Facebook.

 Experts ask me all the time if they should have a Twitter account.
 Its almost embarrassing, they think, not to have that little bird icon on their website next to the LinkedIn logo and Facebook Thumbs-Up.
 Ultimately, Twitter is about numbers.
-Acquiring followers can be time-consuming and the quality of what you deliver is limited 280 characters force you to be simplistic.
+Acquiring followers can be time-consuming and the quality of what you deliver is limited to 280 characters, which forces you to be simplistic.
 For an expert witness, this is a minefield.
 280 characters doesnt give you enough room to back up your statements and that is precisely what an expert witness must do on the stand.
 Ultimately, Twitter is about numbers.
 The message is short, but how many people can you get to look at it?
 Will you acquire enough followers who are attorneys, so someone is listening?
 How much is your time worth to trim back 19 characters and remain articulate?

 One forensic psychologist I know was the local CBS celebrity psychologist in his area and was brought in whenever a psychological fad hit.
 He has 10,000 Twitter followers.
 He reports not a single forensic job from Twitter.